deejaygraham/deejaygraham.github.io/_posts/2022-11-15-how-to-be-psychic.md

 So what do I mean when I say evolutionary design?
 It means starting with something small, making it bigger and adding to it, all while keeping the design clean and making it more complex over time.

+John Gall's Law:

+"All Complext systems that work evolved from simpler sytsms that worked".
+If you want to build a complex system that works, build a simpler system first, then improve it over time.

-How do you get a big, complex design that works?
-Start with a small one that works and grow it.
-Very much like growing a garden rather than building a bridge.
+This is Very much like growing a garden rather than building a bridge.
 Evolutionary design lets you build a design for right now and adapt it as you go along and thereby protects your capacity to deliver features over the longer term.
 Often when looking at code, we feel a vague idea that we should be able to make a small change but often it can be a lot of effort.
 You can't get to where you want to be from where you currently are.

-Evolutionary design lets us adapt code to meet the needs of the future without anticipating the needs of the future.
+Evolutionary design lets us adapt code to meet the needs of the future without having to actually anticipate the needs of the future.
 It lets us pretent that the system we have right now is the result of all of the correct decisions we made at the beginning rather than along the way.
-We can pretend that we were psychic at the beginning when in fact we have been moving the seance goalposts all the time to mix a metaphor.
+We can pretend that we were psychic at the beginning when in fact we have been moving the seance goalposts all the time - to painfully mix a metaphor.

 Good news is that this is a skill or set of skills that can be learned, and you can be competent and improve as you practice.

 If we can defer decisions about the software, we can make the design better, make design decisions less expensive to change, reverse mistakes or allow you to change your mind whenever you need to.
 This leads us to having less stress and more spare energy to devote to harder problems.

-Evolutionary Design often means starting with the simplest possible design we call a walking skeleton.
-Something that grows in complexity as the application grows

-Desciplined
-Simple Design - simplest - don't anticipate the future.
-Incremental Design - rework to match current requirements as they come in.
-Continuous Design - Design all the time - every day / hour.

 Now I've dispensed with the silly clickbait headline to grab your attention, the rest of my talk is really about...